Take your pick of foreign language courses at Delhi University for the academic session 2023-2024.

 Zakir Husain and Jesus & Mary also run the UG degree programs.

-Admission is entrance-based, and in some cases, mostly UG programs are made through a merit list.
+Admission is entrance-based; in some cases, UG programs are mostly made through a merit list.

 The arts faculty also conducts part-time classes in Portuguese, Arabic, Persian, and even some less popular languages like Bulgarian, Polish, Romanian, Swahili, Tibetan, etc.